 Biological Risk Factors for Autism

 Recent studies have also found that random or spontaneous gene mutations can lead to a higher risk of autism.
-Spontaneous gene mutations are not passed down from the parents but instead occur randomly in the egg or sperm during fertilization.
+Spontaneous gene mutations are not passed down from the parents but occur randomly in the egg or sperm during fertilization.

 When a full strand of DNA is affected, multiple genes may be duplicated or deleted.
 Studies have recently found that people with autism have more duplicated genes than people without autism.